-Astronomer, Tinkerer, and Explorer
+Astronomer, Explorer, and Tinkerer

 The view of NASA's Transiting Exoplanet Survey Satellite across the night sky.
 The image dissolves into the heatmap of stellar masses inferred using the sounds of stars.
 Credit: NASA/MIT/TESS and Ethan Kruse (USRA), M. Hon et al., 2021.